-Our present results clearly show that both noradrenaline and L-NAME effects on antioxidant enzyme activities and lipid peroxide level are tissue specific.
-They also suggest that NO mediates the noradenaline-induced inhibition of antioxidant enzyme activity and lipid peroxide concentration in the IBAT only.
+Our present results clearly show that the effects of both noradrenaline and L-NAME on antioxidant enzyme activities and lipid peroxide level are tissuespecific.
+They also suggest that NO mediates the noradrenaline-induced inhibition of antioxidant enzyme activity and lipid peroxide concentration in the IBAT only.
 Thus, noradrenaline inhibited the activity of all IBAT antioxidant enzyme activities studied and lipid peroxide production, whereas in the heart it markedly increased CAT activity only, but had no effect on any of SODs activities and lipid peroxide concentration.
 L-NAME, a nitric oxide synthase blocker, completely abolished the noradrenaline-induced inhibition of the IBAT antioxidant enzyme activities and lipid peroxide production, but remained without effect in the heart.
-The observed changes are understandable if the following evidence is taken into account: first, noradrenaline can mediate the IBAT vasodilatation by stimulating the NO production resulting in an increase in the IBAT blood flow (Kikuchi-Utsumi et al. 2002) and consequently changing their function; second, this signaling molecule may inhibit mitochondrial respiration in isolated BAT mitochondria by a high-affinity competitive effect directly at the oxygen binding site in cytochrome c oxidase (Koivisto et al. 1997, Brown 2001) and probably on the production of anion free radicals affecting in this manner antioxidant enzyme activities, which leads to an imbalance of the prooxidant versus antioxidant status.
+The observed changes are understandable if the following evidence is taken into account.
+First, noradrenaline can mediate the IBAT vasodilatation by stimulating the NO production leads to an increase in the IBAT blood flow (Kikuchi-Utsumi et al. 2002) and consequently the changes of their function.
+Second, this signaling molecule may inhibit mitochondrial respiration in isolated BAT mitochondria by a high-affinity competitive effect directly at the oxygen binding site in cytochrome c oxidase (Koivisto et al. 1997, Brown 2001).
+It probably also alters the production of anion free radicals affecting in this manner antioxidant enzyme activities, which leads to an imbalance of the prooxidant versus antioxidant status.
 Regarding the mechanism of NO action on the IBAT antioxidant enzymes, it may be supposed that this signaling molecule inhibits the activity of cytochrome oxidase in the IBAT mitochondria increasing in this way the production of superoxide radicals, which react with NO producing peroxynitrite anion (Cassina and Radi 1996).
 This potent biological oxidant is probably responsible for the IBAT MnSOD inactivation by tyrosine residue nitration.
-This is in line with the results of Yamakura et al. (1998) showing that the inactivation of human MnSOD by peroxinitrite is caused by nitration of tyrosine 34 to 3nitrotyrosine.
-It was also suggested that NO donors inhibit CAT activity in concentration-dependent manner (Kremser et~al.~1995) and that L-NAME, a NOS inhibitor, abolishes a decrease in the activity of antioxidant enzymes in immobilization stressed rats - condition when the activity of sympathetic nervous system is increased and also is the release of noradrenaline (Kostic et~al.~2000).
-It should be noted that our present data are related to the IBAT of the adults rats acclimated at room temperature of $22~\pm~1^{\circ}$ C, at which tissue is not fully active in comparison to brown fat of cold adapted animals.
-However, we have previously shown that changes in the activity of antioxidative enzymes are tissue specific and dependent of duration of cold exposure, which is in correlation with the role of examined tissues in the different phases of cold exposure (Davidovic et~al.~1999).
-Similary to the effect of exogenously applied noradrenaline which decreases both IBAT SODs activity, the activity of these enzymes in the IBAT of rats acutely exposed to cold is also decreased.
+This is in accordance with the results of Yamakura et al. (1998) showing that the inactivation of human MnSOD by peroxynitrite is caused by nitration of tyrosine 34 to 3-nitrotyrosine.
+It was also suggested that NO donors inhibit CAT activity in a concentration-dependent manner (Kremser et al. 1995) and that L-NAME, an NO synthase inhibitor, abolishes a decrease in the activity of antioxidant enzymes in immobilization-stressed rats in which the activity of sympathetic nervous system and release of noradrenaline are increased (Kostic et al. 2000).
+It should be noted that our present data are related to the IBAT of the adults rats acclimated at room temperature of 22±1 °C, when this tissue is not fully active in comparison to brown fat of cold-adapted animals.
+However, we have previously shown that changes in the activity of antioxidative enzymes are tissue-specific and dependent on duration of cold exposure, which is related to the role of examined tissues in the different phases of cold exposure (Davidovic et al. 1999).
+Similarly to the effect of exogenously applied noradrenaline, which decreases both IBAT SODs activity, the activity of these enzymes in the IBAT of rats acutely exposed to cold is also decreased.